jxmot/github_repo-sftp-server_update/README.md

 * test - files will be uploaded to a "test" area on your server.
 For websites it would typically be located at `publc_html/test`.
 * live - files will be uploaded to `public_html`.

-If you need to add more "modes" just add a function to `modes.php`.
+If you need to add more "modes":

+* Add a function to `modes.php`.
 Then use that function name in the `"modes"` property in `run.json`.
-Then create a JSON configuration file for the new mode using one of the existing files as a guide.
+* Then create a JSON configuration file for the new mode using one of the existing files as a guide.
+* Edit your repository's JSON file and add a new property using your new mode, and add a path to the mode file.
+For example:
+  * `"newmode": "repos/newmode-%REPONAME%.json",`

 **"Stage" Mode Example Configuration**